 Instagram has millions of users, but you don’t have to reach out to all of them.
 Know your crowd and curate content according to them.
 Let your followers understand the intention behind your caption so that they can relate to it, so first things first, ask yourself who do want to reach out to.

 If something’s start is dull, you will scroll past it.
-To catch the attention of the user, make sure your caption has an exciting and curious start.
-Begin with the mystery unraveled behind the ‘read more’ link, hence leaving the user with no other choice but to engage.
-Also, you can keep it crisp or give a relatable pop-culture reference, so the double tap flows in.
+To catch the user’s attention, make sure your caption has an exciting and curious start.
+Begin with the mystery unraveled behind the ‘read more’ link, leaving the user with no choice but to engage.
+Also, you can keep it crisp or give a relatable pop-culture reference so the double tap flows in.

-Use this veto card wisely, Hashtags drives engagement, defines campaign and increases the outreach of your post.
-Instagram allows around 30 hashtags, but don’t go overboard with it, keep it relevant.
+Use this veto card wisely; hashtags drive engagement, define the campaign and increase the outreach of your post.
+Instagram allows around 30 hashtags, but don’t go overboard with it; keep it relevant.

-You can use them wisely in between your post or at the end of it, to make it look less spammy.
+You can use them wisely in between your post or at the end of them to make them look less spammy.
 If it’s a long caption, use them in the comments section.
-Also, make sure that the hashtags you use are trendy and serves the purpose.
+Also, ensure that the hashtags you use are trendy and serve the purpose.

-You can use captions in countless ways, tickle your creative side with leash in your hands.
-The way you craft your caption can state the purpose of your post, and would help the crowd to connect.
-To keep it light and fun, insert an emoji with a pun, you can also have shout-outs to gain that extra piece of cake or go ahead with the simple user-generated story.
+You can use captions in countless ways and tickle your creative side with a leash in your hands.
+The way you craft your caption can state the purpose of your post and would help the crowd to connect.
+To keep it light and fun, insert an emoji with a pun; you can also have shout-outs to get that extra cake or go ahead with the simple user-generated story.
 Your caption can also be an open-ended question seeking opinions or a CTA to let your friends join in the laughter.

 The keynote of this is Engagement, whatever it is, the user should always feel the post should be worthy of his comment or a compliment.

 One of the oldest and largest social networking platforms demands a unique strategy.
-A strong brand voice, interactive video or maybe a live session is the most effective way to be on the top of the chaotic feed.
+A strong brand voice, interactive video, or maybe a live session is the most effective way to be on top of the chaotic feed.

 Being home to more than 2.32 Billion users, Facebook can be a source of die-hard loyalists for your brand.

-Working around Facebook is very easy if you have consistency, which is easy if you use a good Facebook post scheduler.
+Working around Facebook is very easy if you have consistency, which is easy if you use a good schedule Facebook posts.

 Experiment with length

 Facebook offers a large 63,000 character limit on its post, so you can experiment with your copy style as well as make it as informative as possible.
-But make sure it’s not too long to crack some sleep into the user, keep it on a minimal edge.
-Give insight to your company or keep your caption simple.
-It’s worth experimenting on what works best for your audience and then maintains the consistency.
+But make sure it’s not too long to crack some sleep into the user; keep it on a minimal edge.
+Give insight into your company, or keep your caption simple.
+It’s worth experimenting with what works best for your audience and then maintaining consistency.

-It’s always a fun idea to tickle some creative minds for their opinion or pique their interest.
-A question still proves out to be a challenging caption for many, if you post a guide with a caption.
-“Our business guide” it won’t look as appealing, but if you rather put it in a question format like, “Stuck with your business?
+It’s always fun to tickle creative minds for their opinion or pique their interest.
+A question still proves to be a challenging caption for many if you post a guide with a caption.
+“Our business guide” won’t look as appealing, but if you rather put it in a question format like, “Stuck with your business?
 Check out our guide to know it all.”